-Note: Absolute Mouse Synchronization is available for use with the virtual media-enabled USB CIM (D2CIM-VUSB and D2CIM-DVUSB) only.
+Note: For KX II devices, Absolute Mouse Synchronization is available for use with the virtual media-enabled USB CIM (D2CIM-VUSB and D2CIM-DVUSB) only.

 Single Mouse Cursor

 Single Mouse mode uses only the target server mouse cursor and the local mouse pointer no longer appears onscreen.
 While in single mouse mode, the Synchronize Mouse command is not available (there is no need to synchronize a single mouse cursor).